RianAguiar/BlueBerry-Chat/README.md

 # Chat

-Chat Project to improve my code skills and my stack, where i document all my and the project evolution
+Chat Project to improve my code skills and my stack, where i document all my evolution and project's progress

 # STACK and FEATURES
 Django